-This relaxing stretch is a great way to begin stretching both hamstrings at the same time while also increasing flexibility in your lower back.
-You'll also get a nice stretch in the chest and shoulders, which won't help with doing splits but will definitely feel good.
+This relaxing yoga pose is a great way to begin stretching both hamstrings at the same time while also increasing flexibility in your lower back.
+You'll also get a nice stretch in your chest and shoulders, which won't help with learning how to do splits but will definitely feel good.

 - From here, lean your chest forward and lift your hands up overhead as you fold your torso toward your thighs.
 Keep both legs straight.
 Make sure you're lengthening through your spine by reaching the top of your head toward the floor.

 - Stay like this for five breaths, and when you're ready to come out, actively press into your feet, engage your thighs, and slowly lift your torso back up to a standing position.

 This hip flexor stretch will stretch you even deeper, helping you to get closer to doing a full split.

 - Begin on your hands and feet in Downward Facing Dog.
 Step your right foot forward between your palms, as if you're going to come into Warrior 1, but keep your hands on the ground.

 - Lower your left knee to the floor and release your elbows to the floor if you can.
 Either rest your hands palms facing down on the mat, or bring your hands together in a prayer position.

 - Continue to squeeze your right knee toward your body and keep your gaze in front of you to encourage your hips to lower toward the floor.

 - Hold here for five breaths, and then repeat on the left side.